ahupowerdns/simplesocket/socket-api.md

 We'll only be discussing datagram (UDP) or stream (TCP) sockets here.
 You will have read that UDP is unreliable, but TCP is not reliable either.
 If you write something to a TCP socket, there is no guarantee at all that anything happened to it, except that the kernel will do its best to get the data across.
 For UDP you don't even get that promise.
 This is in marked contrast to files where a write() and a sync() give you actual guarantees (if these work depends on your hardware).

 ## Error codes
-With one notable exception (`getaddrinfo()`), all socket relevant system calls adhere to the C/POSIX/UNIX principle that a negative return code is an error.
+With the exception of the address resolution functions, all socket relevant system calls adhere to the C/POSIX/UNIX principle that a negative return code is an error.
 A 0 return code usually denotes EOF ('your connection is now gone'), a positive return tells you how much data got sent.

 There is not a single socket call where you don't need to check the return code.
 All of them, including `close()` frequently return errors you need to know about.